-Animal Life In Africa by James Stevenson-Hamilton (1912) with a foreword by Theodore Roosevelt.
+Animal Life In Africa by Major J Stevenson-Hamilton (1912) with a foreword by Theodore Roosevelt.
 "The author, warden of the Transvaal Government Game Preserve, describes in detail all manner of African wildlife, including elephant, lion, rhinoceros, buffalo and a host of antelope species."
-Free eBook Vol I Free eBook Vol II Free eBook Vol III
+Free eBook Vol I: Carnivora Free eBook Vol II: The Vegetarians Free eBook Vol III: Miscellaneous (Birds, Reptiles, Fish)

-Wild Life In South Africa by James Stevenson-Hamilton (1947) is a comprehensive account of the wildlife of South Africa, particularly the Kruger National Park in the 30s and 40s by a former warden and big game hunter.
-It includes tips on lion hunting and chapters on general ecology.
-The author covers the large animals as well as small animals such as birds, fish, reptiles, porcupines,civets, hares and small cats.
+Wild Life In South Africa by James Stevenson-Hamilton (1947) is a comprehensive account of the wildlife of South Africa, particularly the Kruger National Park in the 1930s and 1940s by a former warden and big game hunter.
+The author includes descriptions and observations of all of the game animals, with one long chapter on lion hunting, and an appendix of measurements of 75 of the largest lions he shot.
+Smaller animals such as birds, fish, reptiles, porcupines, civets, hares and small cats are also included.

 The Low-Veld: Its Wild Life And Its People by James Stevenson-Hamilton (1929) is a detailed account of the natural features, animals, birds, reptiles, fishes and insects of the Transvaal Low-Veld Province, as well as a history of the region and a descriptions of the local natives and their ways of life.

-Our South African National Parks by James Stevenson-Hamilton (1940) is a description of 100 species of wildlife in the sanctuaries within the Union of South Africa.
-Animals illustrated by a 100 cigarette cards.
+Our South African National Parks edited by James Stevenson-Hamilton (1940) is a description of 100 species of wildlife in the sanctuaries within the Union of South Africa.
+The animals are illustrated by a 100 cigarette cards.

 Wildlife And Warfare: The Life Of James Stevenson-Hamilton by Jane Carruthers (2001) is a biography of James Stevenson-Hamilton which examines the diversity of his ninety year life.
 He kept a meticulous journal which, like many Victorians, he maintained almost every day from the age of 13 until just a week before his death in 1957.